How to Estimate a Mobile App Project for Your Clients

 In this phase you’ll implement your custom design, and any custom features the client has requested.
 Without custom features this phase can go pretty quickly.

 Installing and configuring AppPresser plugins is pretty straightforward.
 This should only take an hour at most.
-Building your child theme may take slightly longer for the app, so your developer can get used to the elements of our themes.
+Adding app pages and setting up things like push notifications can take some time depending on the project complexity.
 You will also want to test on a device as soon as possible, we’ll get to that in the next section.

 Testing on a device is very important for your app.

-When things look good in the browser, you’ll want to move to device testing.
 The easiest way to do this is with the AppPresser Preview app, available in the app stores.
-Just download the app, add your site url, and the app will load.
-The url cannot be a localhost, it must be live on the internet.
-Most device features will work in our preview app, with the exception of push notifications.
+Just download the app, add your app information and login, and the app will load.
+Some features do not work in the preview app, such as Facebook login and push notifications.

 When you are getting ready to submit to the app stores, you will need to build your own version of the app.